Study in France

 Living cost in France

-Students can apply for a grant through their local Caisse d’Allocation Familiale (CAF).
-It is free to apply, and if you are eligible, you can receive up to 35% of your monthly rent back.
+Students have the opportunity to submit an application for a grant via their nearby Caisse d’Allocation Familiale (CAF).
+The application process is free of charge, and if you meet the requirements, you can receive a reimbursement of up to 35% of your monthly rental payment.

 Language in France